luxonis/depthai-docs-website/source/pages/faq.rst

 Embedded Use Case
 *****************
-- https://github.com/luxonis/depthai-experiments/tree/master/gen2-spi - user examples of SPI api and standalone mode.
+- https://github.com/luxonis/depthai-experiments/tree/master/gen2-spi - user examples of SPI api and `standalone mode <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__.

 The above examples include a few submodules of interest.
 You can read a bit more about them in their respective README files: